Kinto/kinto/docs/api/groups.rst

 .. http:put:: /buckets/(bucket_id)/groups/(group_id)

-    :synopsis: Creates or replaces a group with a chosen id.
+    :synopsis: Creates or replaces a group with a chosen ID.

     **Requires authentication**